top of page

 Canadian-American soprano Hannah Friesen is making a name for herself in the world of opera.
 The last couple years have been abundant with work and new connections including her North American professional debut as Barbarina in The Marriage of Figaro with Opera Delaware in May of 2022, Winning the Audience Choice Award at the Iowa District for the Metropolitan Opera Laffont Competition January 2023, along with multiple role debuts in Europe as Gilda in Rigoletto with L'Accademia Nazionale Di Belcanto Italiano, Servilia in La clemenza di Tito and Donna Anna in Don Giovanni with Mozart Opera Studio in Vienna, Austria.
 During the summers of 2022 and 2023 Hannah participated in Francisco Araiza's Masterclass series at the European Music Institute in Vienna, Austria.
 She spent Summer 2024 in Ischia, Italy studying with Michael Paul.
 Participating in his masterclass intensive, performances, and industry auditions.

-Hannah's 2025 season is shaping up to be an exciting one, with major competitions on the horizon and a prestigious summer engagement.
-She was awarded a scholarship to be one of 12 participants in the Middlebury German Immersion for Singers program, where she will be fully immersed in the German language through intensive coursework and musical study.
-As part of the program, she will perform in Mozart's Die Gärtnerin aus Liebe and will also study the roles of Zerbinetta and Königin der Nacht.
-The program culminates in a sponsored trip to Scharbeutz, Germany, where the cast will perform and have the opportunity to audition for German management.
+This past summer Hannah was awarded the Max Kade Grant scholarship to be one of 12 participants in the Middlebury Language School - German Immersion for Singers program, where she was fully immersed in the German language through intensive coursework and musical study.
+As part of the program, she performed the role of Arminda in Mozart's Die Gärtnerin aus Liebe and well as studied the roles of Zerbinetta and Königin der Nacht.
+The program culminated in a sponsored trip to Scharbeutz, Germany, where the cast performed and had the opportunity to audition for German management.

 Friesen holds a Bachelor of Music Education from Simpson College (2017) and a Master of Music in Opera from the Manhattan School of Music (2019).
 Friesen has also worked as an Apprentice Artist with the Des Moines Metro Opera (2019), Janiec Opera Company at the Brevard Music Center (2018), and has performed two seasons with the College Light Opera Company of Cape Cod (2015-16).